 This recipe is for a simple fruit salad, which the Spanish call a macedonia de fruta tropical.
 Surprisingly, all of the fruit required does grow in Spain, as the tropical fruits thrive in parts of Southern Spain and the Canary Islands.
-This fruit salad is perfect for the whole family, but for an adults only version, you may add a splash of rum, sparkling wine or liqueur.
+If possible, use cane honey, a black molasses-like syrup from Madeira.
+This fruit salad is perfect for the whole family, but for an adults-only version, you may add a splash of rum, sparkling wine or liqueur.
 It makes the perfect snack, dessert, or even brunch item.

-Peel the papaya, pineapple, and mango.
-Be sure to cut off the “eyes” of the pineapple.
+Peel the papaya, pineapple, chirimoya, and mango.
+Be sure to cut off the “eyes” of the pineapple and seed the chirimoya.

 Cut the papaya, pineapple, and mango into bite-size pieces and place in a ceramic mixing bowl.

 Rinse the strawberries and remove the leaves (hull), then cut each into 4 pieces and place in the same bowl with the other fruit.